Reinforcement Learning Hvass Tutorial Q-Learning

 - Q-Learning (Off-policy TD Control)

-in sutton’s book - The Q-values indicate which action is expected to result in the highest reward
+- The Q-values indicate which action is expected to result in the highest reward

 - we have to estimate Q-values